peteryzhang6/The-Law-of-One/Social Memory Complex/Ra.md

 - #1-0 We greet you in the love and in the light of our Infinite Creator.

+13.3: We are messengers.
+- 13.4: An humble messenger of the Law of One
 # Channeling Ra
 #1-0 We will therefore describe the type of vibration which is being sent.
 The instrument will find us entering the energy field at a slight angle towards the back of the top of the head in a narrow but strong area of intensity.
 # What is Ra's Nature and Purpose?